 George and Cynthia Mitchell were also involved in the restoration of the 1877 Tall Ship ELISSA.
 The ship was originally purchased by the City of San Francisco, but Mitchell and other community leaders were able to strike a deal that eventually brought the ship to Galveston.
 They started with a budget of $50,000 and the total projected ended up costing close to $6 million.
 The ELISSA makes a striking addition to the Galveston Harbor and now enjoys the distinction of being one of three National Historic Landmarks in Galveston.

 Mitchell Historic Properties oversees Galveston properties owned by the Mitchell family, including its commercial real estate and residential properties located downtown.
 During the past 30 years, the Mitchells have invested more than $175 million in rehabilitating historic properties in The Strand National Historic Landmark District.

-Today the philanthropic efforts are handle at The Cynthia and George Mitchell Foundation.
+Today, the philanthropic efforts are handled by The Cynthia and George Mitchell Foundation.
 The foundation is a mission-driven grant making foundation that seeks innovative, sustainable solutions for human and environmental problems.
 The foundation works as an engine of change in both policy and practice in Texas, supporting high-impact projects at the nexus of environmental protection, social equity, and economic vibrancy.
 To learn more please visit, www.cgmf.org.